 Google Targets Sites That Use Illegal Practices

-In other words, when Google discovers that a site has taken actions contrary to its guidelines; it intervenes with a specific penalty, which translates into the removal from the search engine index for the single page or, in the worst cases, for the entire site.
+In other words, when Google discovers that a site has taken actions contrary to its guidelines; it intervenes with a specific penalty, which translates into the removal from the search engine index for a single page or, in the worst cases, for the entire site.
 When this happens; in practice, “the site subjected to an anti-spam action may no longer be displayed in the results of Google.com or on any Google partner site.”

 The Techniques Not Recommended on the Search Engine